 Writer, Musician, Gamer, Dad, Husband, Data Monkey (Not in any specific order).
-Also a Psych-o, Browncoat, Scaper, and most recently, Whovian.
+Also a Psych-o, Browncoat, Scaper, Whovian, and most recently SPN.
 Fan of Sci-Fi, Fantasy, Super Heroes in general.
 Rabid gamer geek, especially for Mass Effect and Dragon Age and for Table-top games too.

 I've written and self-published two novels so far in the genre of modern action horror.
 Vampires, Zombies, Demons, Werewolves with a few pesky humans thrown in as well.
 You can check them out via the link below!